 All babies have a better chance of survival if the parents give the care.

-If YES, any fully feathered baby bird found on the ground, is most likely a fledgling bird (learning to fly).
-If it appears to be uninjured, leave the area, and do your best to keep pets and children away from the bird.
-The parent(s) will not feed the youngster while people are around but will return to give care when safe.
-You will not see the parents if you are close by.
+If YES, it is most likely a fledgling bird.
+Fully feathered baby birds are frequently found on the ground and are still being watched over and fed by one or both parents while it learns to fly and feed itself.
+As long as it appears to be uninjured, leave the area and keep pets and children away from the bird.
+The bird's parent(s) will not return to the fledgling while people are nearby, but will return to give care when they feel safe.
+You will likely not see the parents if you are close by.

-If NO, attempt to find the nest.
-An uninjured bird found on the ground with few or no feathers needs to be returned to the nest.
+If NO, an uninjured bird found on the ground with few or no feathers needs to be returned to the nest.
 Look around in trees and bushes to see if you can locate the nest.
 Before replacing the bird make sure it is warm.
-A mother will not take back a cold baby.
-Cold = death.
+It is okay to touch a baby bird gently with your hands.
+The mother will not reject it if it has a human's scent on it; however, a mother will not take back a cold baby.

-Warming the animal is very important - click here for How to Warm.
+Warming or keeping a baby animal warm is very important - follow this link for How to Warm a Baby Animal.

-If you encounter a baby bird alone on the ground, stay back and let it alone unless you observe any of these conditions- is it bleeding, unable to stand, missing feathers, unresponsive or it is in immediate danger of being killed by a predator.
-If any of these conditions apply then the bird will need help.
-Then and only then contact a wildlife rehabilitator.
+If you encounter a fledgling (feathered) baby bird alone on the ground, try to observe if it has any of these conditions: is it bleeding, unable to stand, missing feathers, unresponsive, or it is in immediate danger of being killed by a cat, dog, traffic, or another predator?
+If any of these conditions apply then the bird does need help and you should contact a wildlife rehabilitator as soon as possible.

 Please help give baby birds the best possible chance for survival and leave them in the wild where they belong whenever possible.
 Additionally, in the United States, attempting to raise, rehabilitate, or keep a wild bird in captivity is a federal offense unless you have been federally licensed to do so.